Opening dates for hunting, fishing and trapping activities in Québec remain the same.

 Hunting and trapping courses

-Please refer to the Fédération québécoise des chasseurs et pêcheurs and the Fédération québécoise des trappeurs gestionnaires du Québec to get more information on those suspensions.
+For more information, please refer to the Fédération québécoise des chasseurs et pêcheurs [in French only] and the Fédération québécoise des trappeurs gestionnaires du Québec [in French only].

 Licences are still mandatory.
 They are available for purchase at selling agents that provide essential services.

 Before purchasing a licence or carrying out hunting, fishing and trapping activities, the Department recommends getting the right information on public health instructions and directives, since they may change according to the evolution of the situation.
 All hunters, anglers and trappers must comply with these instructions and directives.